openx/mobile-ios-sdk-doc/info/ios-sdk-impression-tracking.md

 >
 > In the context of the guidance above, “loaded” means the logical creative file has been transmitted and received at the client-side (user device) and “render” refers to the process of painting the creative file or adding it to any portion of the Document Object Model.

-The impression pixel is triggered when creative appears on display, at least with 1 pixel.
+The impression pixel is triggered when creative appears on the screen, at least with 1 pixel.
 This rule is applied to all tracking pixels, which managed by OpenX SDK - display, video, Open Measurement.

 ## MRAID